michelepatella/mmeletricarservice.it/README.md

 <br>

 ## 📡 API Documentation
-The following API are implemented as Serverless Functions, hosted on Vercel.
+The following API endpoints are implemented as Serverless Functions, hosted on Vercel.

-### Get used cars overview
+### 1. Get used cars overview
 - **Description**: Returns an array of used car overviews (`id`, `name`, `price`, `year`, `mileage`, `fuel`, `status` and `image`) with the first available image for each car.
 - **URL**: `/api/usedCarsOverview`
 - **Method**: `GET`